atoms-ufrj/postlammps/README.md

 post_lammps
 ===========

-A tool for performing post-processing of lammps log files
+A tool for performing post-processing with lammps log files

 Installation